101+ Things We Wish Had Known Before Moving To Australia

 Farm work/Regional work?
 Haha, this is our favourite topic, and although we had the best/worst time of our life there- it had to be done.
-Try and do yours as soon as you can, don’t wait til your last three months.
-We know people who did and were lacking three days and had to go home.
-(More about visas later).
+Try and do yours as soon as you can, don’t wait until your last three months.
+We know people who were lacking three days and had to go home.
+Read this regional guide post to learn more.

-- Best to do your Regional Work (if you are on 417 visa) in consecutive days, three months as opposed to 88 days if you split up the work.
+- Best to do your Regional Work (if you are on 417 visa) on consecutive days, three months as opposed to 88 days if you split up the work.

-- Driving in Australia on your drive licence or converting to an Australian driving license?
+- Driving in Australia on your driver licence or converting to an Australian driving license?
 Check Gov website for all the necessary info as each state has different rules.

 - Superannuation is your pension account, and if you’re on WHV, you are going to get most back once you leave the country.
 Make sure to keep track if you do have more than one Super account and claim it all back when you leave.
 More info you can find following this link to ATO website or here.